 “Two people are better off than one, for they can help each other succeed.
 If one person falls, the other can reach out and help.
 But someone who falls alone is in real trouble…A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple-braided cord is not easily broken.”
 Ecclesiastes 4:9-10, 12

 *This is used with permission, excerpted from a post first published on Becky’s blog on April 25, 2017.

-BECKY HILL lives in Leicester, UK and is a wife to Matt, mum to two girls, and a pursuer of Christ.
+Becky lives in Leicester, UK and is a wife to Matt, mum to two girls, and a pursuer of Christ.
 Becky and Matt love the local church and have been involved in pastoral ministry for many years.
-In January, 2015, Becky fell from a step ladder causing a debilitating cerebrospinal fluid leak, which means she has to spend much of her day lying flat.
+In January, 2015, Becky fell from a step ladder causing a debilitating cerebrospinal fluid leak and chronic arachnoiditis which means over the years she has had to spend much of her time in bed.
+She also lives with severe daily neurological pain.
 Becky loves words and writes to connect, encourage, share her journey, and inspire others facing suffering, chronic illness and pain.

 Despite chronic pain, despite disabilities and limitations, despite whatever restrictions you are facing, there is pu...